peterbakonyi05/ngx-http-cache-control/packages/core/README.md

     /**
      * Store the data cached under the given key.
      *
-     * `item` can be an object and need to be serialized if you use a store that only accepts string values *
+     * `item` can be an object and need to be serialized
+     * if you use a store that only accepts string values.
+     *
      * Using `maxAge` is optional.
-It can help keeping the cache size smaller.
+     * It can help keeping the cache size smaller.
-     * If you don't use it and store the data forever, it will not cause any problems.
+     * If you don't use it and store the data forever,
-     * Library validates max age based on the headers and won't use cached response if it expired */ set(key: string, item: T, maxAge?: number): Promise<void> {
+     * it will not cause any problems.
+Library validates max age
+     * based on the headers and won't use cached response if it expired.
+     */
+    set(key: string, item: T, maxAge?: number): Promise<void> {
         // implementation comes here